|LOST HOSPITALS OF LONDON|

 In 1937 it became known as University College Hospital (UCH).

 When it joined the NHS in 1948 it was designated as a teaching hospital.
-The University College Hospital Group was joined by St Pancras Hospital and the Hospital for Tropical Diseases.
-The National Temperance Hospital joined the group in 1968.
+The University College Hospital Group was joined by St Pancras Hospital and the Hospital for Tropical Diseases, the Obstetric Hospital and the Royal Ear Hospital.
+(The National Temperance Hospital joined the group in 1968.)

 In 1969 a new Out-Patients Department and Accident Clinic opened in Cecil Flemming House, named after the orthopaedic surgeon in recognition to his services to the Hospital.